K4nishkk/solarPotentialPanelUpdater/README.md

 ## fixes
-* Store logs in mongoDB
+* Store logs and more info in mongoDB
+* Store request limits etc. constants in other file